taniyakapoor/taniyakapoor.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher in the Faculty of Civil Engineering and Geosciences, Engineering Structures Department at TU Delft.
-My research interests focus on the fusion of scientific machine learning and engineering.
+I am a PhD researcher in Engineering Structures [Department](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures/sections-labs/railway-engineering/staff), Faculty of Civil Engineering and Geosciences at TU Delft.
+My research interests focus on the fusion of scientific machine learning and Structural engineering.

-Prior to this, I worked as an intern in CAMLab, seminar for applied mathematics at ETH Zurich, on the project: physics-informed neural networks for fully non-linear PDEs.
-I received my master’s degree in applied mathematics and scientific computing from South Asian university, India and University de Lille, France.
+Prior to this, I worked as an intern in [CAMLab](https://camlab.ethz.ch), seminar for applied mathematics at ETH Zurich, on the project: physics-informed neural networks for fully non-linear PDEs.
+I received my master’s degree in applied mathematics and scientific computing from South Asian University, India and University de Lille, France.

 Here is a recent copy of my  [CV](https://taniyakapoor.github.io/files/Taniya_CV.pdf).